kirainmoe/tongfang-utility/README.md

 - Each component should have its own directory in `src/components`.
 - Child components should also have their own directory in `src/component/ParentComponents`.
 - This boilerplate integrates `styled-components` and `LESS`.
-Choose one of your favorites to write styles.
+Choose one of your favorites to write styles (I use styled-component).
+- Use `@loadable/component` to decrease webpack bundle size [(example)](https://github.com/kirainmoe/aki-boilerplate/blob/main/src/components/Counter/index.ts).

 ### Redux